szadam/pynvm/docs/source/getting_started.rst

     pip install pynvm

 **pip** will automatically install all dependencies for the Python package.
-To use **pynvn** in your program, import the submodule you wish to use via the ``nvm`` namespace.
+To use **pynvm** in your program, import the submodule you wish to use via the ``nvm`` namespace.
 For example, to use pmemobj you can do::

     import nvm.pmemobj